phil-opp/blog_os/_posts/2015-08-10-entering-longmode.md

 ### Setup Identity Paging
 When we switch to Long Mode, paging will be activated automatically.
 The CPU will then try to read the instruction at the following address, but this address is now a virtual address.
 So we need to do _identity mapping_, i.e. map a physical address to the same virtual address.

 The `huge page` bit is now very useful to us.
 It creates a 2MiB (when used in P2) or even a 1GiB page (when used in P3).
 So we just need to create one P4 and one P3 table to identity map the first _gigabytes_ of our kernel.
-Let's add these tables at the beginning of the `.bss` section:
+Of course we will replace them with finer-grained tables later.
+But now that we're stuck with assembly, we choose the easiest way.
+Let's add these two tables at the beginning[^page_table_alignment] of the `.bss` section:

 ```nasm
 ...